tiprankstipranks

 Regulation - Risk 1

-Negative public opinion and increased regulatory scrutiny of gene therapy and genetic research may damage public perception of our future product candidates or adversely affect our ability to conduct our business or obtain and maintain marketing approvals for our future product candidates.
+Negative public opinion and increased regulatory scrutiny due to ethical and other concerns surrounding the use of stem cell therapy or human tissue may damage public perception of our synthetic allogeneic iMSC product candidates or adversely affect our ability to conduct our business.

 Regulation - Risk 2